Zucchini Raisin Bread

 3. In a large bowl, whisk together the flour, baking powder, baking soda, and cinnamon.
 Set aside.

-4. Whisk together the eggs, melted butter, sugar, and vanilla extract until completely emulsified.
+4. Whisk together the egg, melted butter, milk, sugar, and vanilla extract until completely emulsified.

 5. Pour the wet ingredients into the dry and stir until almost completely combined.